sipeed/MaixPy/docs/doc/en/ai_model_converter/ai_model_deploy.md

 ## Pick a route

 - **Just want to try the board:** download a ready-to-use model from the [MaixHub model zoo](https://maixhub.com/model/zoo), choosing your board first.
 - **Want to recognize your own objects with the least setup:** use [online training on MaixHub](../vision/maixhub_train.md).
-The website guides you through taking pictures, drawing boxes, and training.
+The website guides you through taking pictures, annotating them, and training.
 - **Want to train on your own computer:** follow [Train a YOLO Detection Model on a Computer](../vision/customize_model_yolo.md).
 It continues through conversion and board testing.
 - **Already have a computer-trained model:** use the [online converter](./online_converter.md) to make a board model package.
 - **Already downloaded a package made for MaixCAM or MaixCAM2:** skip training and conversion, and continue with [Upload the model](#upload-the-model).